 Applying and Combining Disturbance and Competition for an agro-ecological management of creeping perennial weeds

 The objective of AC/DC-weeds is to implement more and better agro-ecological management for creeping perennials in arable farming.
-Overall aim is to reduce plough-tillage in organic and conventional farming – and to replace glyphosate use in the latter also.
-Cropping systems with less herbicide use to control perennial weeds put less pressure on the environment, will be more resilient and would allow more biodiversity in the annual weed vegetation.
+The overall aim of this project is to reduce plough-tillage in organic and conventional farming, and to replace glyphosate in the latter system.

 Prof Bärbel Gerowitt

 University of Rostock (UR), Faculty of Agricultural and Environmental Sciences - Crop Health, GERMANY

 Prof Lars Olav Brandsæter

 Norwegian University of Life Sciences (NMBU), Faculty of Biosciences, Department of Plant Sciences, NORWAY

 Norwegian Institute of Bioeconomy Research – NIBIO, Department of Invertebrate Pests and Weeds, NORWAY

 Natural Resources Institute Finland (Luke), Natural Resources, FINLAND